The Austin Friends of Traditional Music

-The purpose for which the corporation is organized is to encourage performance and appreciation of traditional music, by sponsoring meetings, music competitions, workshops, concerts, dances, and newsletters, as well as other educational and entertainment functions from time to time.
+The purpose for which the corporation is organized is to encourage performance and appreciation of traditional music, by sponsoring meetings, music festivals, competitions, workshops, concerts, dances, and newsletters, as well as other educational and entertainment functions from time to time.

 Article I. Name and Purpose